This information was updated on 16th March 2021

 To keep you and our staff safe while using our spaces for study or for collecting print stock:

 All students are expected to undertake two lateral flow Covid-19 tests, with negative results, before returning to campus and making use of all services and facilities, including library visits.
-DMU’s testing centre at The Watershed has now reopened and information on booking an asymptomatic test is available.
+DMU’s testing centre at The Watershed is open and information on booking an asymptomatic test is available.
+Weekly re-testing is advised by the university.

 Further information on DMU’s guidance on return to campus can be found here and the revised guidance for English universities, including on library provision, is available.